firzad/COMP6771-Euclidean-Vector/README.md

 (Note: Replace z5555555 with your zid)

 Navigate inside the directory.
-You can then open vscode with `code .` (not the dot).
+You can then open vscode with `code .` (note the dot).

 If you haven't done so already, clone the repository:</p>